Your education resume is a crucial tool in showcasing your skills, expertise, and accomplishments to hiring managers.

 Lead Teacher at Lake Forest Elementary School (2015-present) Greenville, SC

-• Organize and lead after-school clubs, including a coding club that received recognition at the district level.
+• Run after-school clubs, including a coding club that won district recognition.

 Language Arts Teacher at Rose Park Middle School (2010-2015) Nashville, TN

-• Designed and implemented a project-based learning curriculum that improved students' reading comprehension and writing skills.
+• Built a project-based curriculum that really boosted students’ reading and writing skills.

-• Worked closely with parents to address any academic or behavioral concerns.
+• Partnered with parents to tackle academic or behavioral issues together.

 Professional Development: